UtsavBalar1231/linux/drivers/misc/pamir-ai-sam/README.md

 **RP2040 Implementation:**
 - Metrics are read from sensors (or simulated in the reference implementation)
-- Reports are sent every 30 seconds by default when Linux is running
+- Reports are sent in response to poll requests from the Linux driver
-- Reporting stops during shutdown sequences
+- Polling is initiated by the Linux host via the `POWER_CMD_REQUEST_METRICS` command

 **Linux Implementation:**
 - Metrics are logged to kernel log (visible via `dmesg`)
 - Values are stored in the driver and exposed via sysfs
 - Available at `/sys/devices/.../power_metrics/`
+- Polling interval is configurable via device tree

+**Polling Mechanism:**
+- The Linux driver polls for metrics at configurable intervals (default: 1 second)
+- The polling interval is set via the `power-poll-interval-ms` device tree property
+- Each poll request sends a `POWER_CMD_REQUEST_METRICS` packet (0x80)
+- The RP2040 responds by sending all four metrics sequentially

 **Sysfs Attributes:**